Councillors & MPs

-You can view each councillors' Register of Interests on the Your councillors page by clicking on the county councillor.
+You can view each councillors' Register of Interests on the Your Councillors page by clicking on the county councillor.

-The council has 126 councillors and 63 mixed-pattern electoral divisions (consisting of between one and three councillors per division).
+We have 126 councillors and 63 mixed-pattern electoral divisions (consisting of between one and three councillors per division).
 Councillors are elected by the people of County Durham to make decisions on their behalf and which shape the way services are provided.
 See more about the Council's political make-up.

 You can find out more about your local MP and how to contact them on the Your MPs page.

 - Committee Services

 Our address is:

 - County Hall

 - County Durham